tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_formats.md

 ## Kindle

-You can use either MOBI or EPUB formats on Kindle.
-Although Kindle switched to primarily preferring EPUB, it still supports MOBI, and the MOBI file has a better table of contents from the "Go to" button, so I recommend using MOBI for Kindle.

 To read the content on Kindle device:

 1. Click the **Kindle (MOBI)** file above.
 When you do, the MOBI file downloads to your computer.